jrehor/kcc/README.md

  x                             /tada, we have all ints up to 8 0 1 2 3 4 5 6 7 8

- x:1+x                         /this increments each of x by 1 x
+ x+:1                          /add 1 to each of x, also x:x+1
+ x
 1 2 3 4 5 6 7 8 9

- x*\:/:x                       /x times eachleft eachright x 1 2  3  4  5  6  7  8  9
+ x*\:/:x                       /"x times eachleft eachright x" 1 2  3  4  5  6  7  8  9
 2 4  6  8  10 12 14 16 18
 3 6  9  12 15 18 21 24 27